johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 Can we prevent deliberation deadlocks, or at least lessen the chances that we're going to "make it worse" by trying to resolve contentious issues?

 I think we can, and that's why I'm building Trules...
+## [Trules](https://trules.app) helps deliberations produce decisions.

 I've collaborated on countless decisions, and I've helped facilitate the deliberations of many groups that couldn't reach consensus without outside help...